microsoft/TemplateStudio/docs/getting-started-developers.md

 - **Big.sln**: This is the solution which contains all the projects available, including test projects.
 - **Installer.sln**: This solution is focused on the Visual Studio extension, it has the extension project and all the dependencies and is thought to run the extension in the Visual Studio Experimental IDE.
 - **UI.sln**: This solution is focused in the user interface, that is, the Wizard itself.
-Using this solution (by executing the VsEmulator project) you can launch the *Windows Template Studio* wizard in a more lightweight way since it does not deploy the extension to the VS experimental instance.
+Using this solution (by executing the VsEmulator project) you can launch the *Template Studio* wizard in a more lightweight way since it does not deploy the extension to the VS experimental instance.
 - **Test.sln**: This solution is used to work with the project integration tests.

 ## Running the Extension Locally